KeyAuth/.github/profile/README.md

 https://keyauth.cc

-Join our Discord for announcements and to message our ticket system bot about account issues/purchase inquiries https://discord.gg/keyauth
+Join our Discord for announcements and to message our ticket system bot about account issues/purchase inquiries https://discord.gg/---

+Discord Server banned?

 View video tutorials at https://youtube.com/keyauth